Roberto Aguayo: Los Angeles Chargers

 On January 10, 2018, Aguayo signed a reserve/future contract with the Los Angeles Chargers.

 He went perfect in the preseason (3-of-3 on field goals and 6-of-6 on extra points) and kicked the game winning field goal in the Chargers' final exhibition.
 Aguayo was waived on September 1, after losing the kicking job to Caleb Sturgis.

 New England Patriots

 Aguayo worked out for the New England Patriots on December 21, 2020.
 On December 26, Aguayo was signed to the Patriots' practice squad after spending nearly two full seasons as a free agent.
 He signed a reserve/future contract on January 4, 2021.
 The Patriots released Aguayo on June 17.
 Aguayo was competing with veteran Nick Folk once again and undrafted free agent Quinn Nordin.

 Personal life

 Aguayo's younger brother, Ricky Aguayo, took over place kicking duties for Florida State in 2016.

 Aguayo is of Mexican descent.
-He lived in Jupiter, Florida, with his wife Courtney and their two toy poodles, Groza and Stella, as of 2019.
+He lived in Jupiter, Florida, with his wife Courtney as of 2019.
 In January 2021, Aguayo and Courtney got a divorce.
 He plays golf, and completed an internship with the PGA of America in 2019.
 In 2025, Aguayo welcomed a son.